Udine Castle: History

-The first official statement of the existence of a building on the hill dates back to 983: the Holy Roman Emperor Otto II donated to Rodoaldo, Patriarch of Aquileia a "castrum", a military building.
+The first official statement of the existence of a building on the hill dates back to 983: the Holy Roman Emperor Otto II donated to Rodoaldo, Patriarch of Aquileia a castrum or military building.

 The present building has the form of a palace and it was built on the ruins of a fortress destroyed in the year 1511 Idrija earthquake.
 The construction had started in 1517 and the works had lasted for 50 years.
 The external decoration of the palace and the paintings in the Parliament Hall are due to Giovanni da Udine, one of the pupils of Raphael.

 The council of the Patria del Friuli was one of the first parliaments in the world, and it was suppressed after the French occupation in 1797.

 Today the castle hosts the History and Art Museum of the City of Udine.